Debt Collection for E-Commerce Startups: The Definitive Guide

 There are two things to do after default:

-1. Start an automated recovery process.
-If a card payment failed, try charging it again after a few days.
-If an ACH payment failed, consider trying again (the fee structure for ACH is different and retrying is more complex).
-If you have more than one payment instrument attached to the account, trying charging that one.
-This should be accompanied with light reach-out attempts.
+- Start an automated recovery process.
+If a card payment fails, try charging it again after a few days.
+If an ACH payment fails, consider trying again (the fee structure for ACH is different, and retrying is more complex).
+If you have more than one payment instrument attached to the account, try charging that one.
+This should be accompanied by light reach-out attempts.

-2. Start representation with your payment provider.
-With time you will learn what type of evidence is required for representation and get better at overturning chargebacks.
-You could get up to 20-30% back using this method.
+- Start representation with your payment provider.
+With time, you will learn what type of evidence is required for representation and get better at overturning chargebacks.
+Using this method, you could get up to 20-30% back.

 When Early Collection Attempts Fail

-Outsourcing collection work can support your brand by giving customers a way to vent their frustrations before making a payment.
+Outsourcing collection work can support your brand by giving customers a way to vent their frustrations before paying.
 For customers who refuse to talk to you, offering a robust dispute process while asking for payment is an effective outlet to understand why they reversed their payment in the first place.

-This is also true for fraud victims: giving customers an easy way to express themselves to a third party often helps differentiate the real victims of fraud from remorseful buyers and gives fraud victims a sense of protection and understanding.
+This is also true for fraud victims: giving customers an easy way to express themselves to a third party often helps differentiate the real victims of fraud from remorseful buyers.
+It gives fraud victims a sense of protection and understanding.

 Closing Thoughts

-Transaction losses are a part of doing business and they require attention.
-Using a simple in-house process with a strong outsourcing partner can help you get paid, understand your customer better, and even improve retention.
+Transaction losses are a part of doing business, and they require attention.
+A simple in-house process with a strong outsourcing partner can help you get paid, understand your customers better, and improve retention.